 A service is provided to those patients diagnosed with diabetes who have active, high or moderate foot risk according to NICE Guideline 19 (2015) 'Diabetic Foot Problems: Prevention & Management.'
 Patients with neuropathy and / or impaired circulation or one or more risk factor should be referred to the Podiatry Department for triage and screening.
 Active foot problems including ulceration with or without infection or suspected Charcot should be referred immediately for urgent triage, assessment and treatment.
 Please download the Diabetes Referral Pathway.

-The rheumatology team run specialist clinics at the main podiatry clinics once a week.
-Patients with an active rheumatological / connective tissue disease, who are seen by a rheumatology consultant, should be referred to the department for triage and screening.
+The Rheumatology Team run specialist clinics for patients with an active rheumatological / connective tissue disease, who are seen by a rheumatology consultant, should be referred to the department for triage and screening.

-The MSK team provide advice and / or treatment as necessary to children and adults with pain or deformity in their feet or legs stemming from muscles, bones, joints and related soft tissue.
+The MSK Team provide advice and / or treatment as appropriate to children and adults with pain or deformity in their feet or legs stemming from muscles, bones, joints and related soft tissue.

-The neurology team provide a service at the Leamington Hospital, as well as the community clinics.
+The Neurology Team provide a service at Leamington Hospital, as well as the community clinics.
 They aim to provide: lower limb stability, in order to assist in mobility; prevent falls through footwear; hosiery advice; and simple orthotics.

 Podiatry at home

 Patients must be housebound to access this service and meet the department's criteria for treatment.
 We can advise you on how to contact Community Transport to bring you to your appointment.